Dive Brief:

 DOJ officials in October signaled in a court filing that they were thinking about recommending structural changes to Google as an antitrust remedy.
 In addition to seeking the sale of Chrome, according to the filing, they were thinking of putting some kind of block on Google’s ability to enter into default agreements, pre-installation agreements, and other revenue-sharing agreements with companies to prevent it from having search exclusivity on other companies’ devices.

 It was also looking at ways to cut Google’s advantage over others in the performance of its search results.
 It was using its search dominance to generate the kind of data that was, in a self-perpetuating cycle, solidifying even more its search dominance.
+To offset this advantage, DOJ was considering requiring the company to make its data available to others through a licensing arrangement.

 One proposal DOJ was considering, but is now not considering, according to the Bloomberg report, is having Google sell off Android.
 Antitrust officials “pulled back” from that remedy, the report said.